-- 2.1 Ware is an ancient historic Hertfordshire market town of circa 18,800 people (based on the census 2011.
-This will have increased due to additional housing being built since this time), located close to the county town of Hertford.
+- 2.1 Ware is an ancient historic Hertfordshire market town of circa 18,800 people, located close to the county town of Hertford.
 The Prime Meridian passes to the east of Ware.
-The River Lea (known by the terms 'Lea' and 'Lee'; this document refers to it as the River Lea) runs through the centre of Ware, providing a 'green lung' for walkers and cyclists, and an inland navigational connection with neighbouring Hertford connecting the town with London and the national canal network and neighbouring Hertford.
+The River Lea runs through the centre of Ware, providing a 'green lung' for walkers and cyclists, and an inland navigational connection with neighbouring Hertford connecting the town with London and the national canal network and neighbouring Hertford.
 In the early 20th century, there were more than 70 public houses in the town, most of which have become private homes, leaving only approximately 19 to 20 operating currently. - 2.2 Archaeology has shown that Ware has been occupied since at least the Mesolithic period (which ended about 4000 BC).
 Thus, it has been said that Ware is one of the oldest continuously occupied sites within Europe.
 During the pre-Roman Iron-Age, the River Lea was a convenient trade route from the Continent.
 With the river crossing allowing further access, the Iron-Age settlement became an important trading centre.
 Following the Roman invasion of AD 43, the area continued to develop, and a Roman town grew up either side of the road known as Ermine Street.
 The river crossing was the centre for the Saxon town.
 The Norman overlords developed Ware along the river, creating the High Street and the bridge, which superseded the Ermine Street and ford crossing.
-The Town's modern name probably dates from the 9th century, when weirs were built on the River Lea to prevent Danish Viking long ships escaping after a battle with Alfred the Great near Ware. - 2.3 Ware has numerous locally and nationally listed assets, including four Grade I, fifteen Grade II and 181 Grade II.
+The Town's modern name probably dates from the 9th century, when weirs were built on the River Lea to prevent Danish Viking long ships escaping after a battle with Alfred the Great near Ware. - 2.3 Ware has numerous locally and nationally listed assets, including four Grade I, fifteen Grade II\ and 181 Grade II.
 The Grade I assets comprise the remains of the 14th century Friary, one of the few friary buildings to have survived the dissolution of the monasteries under Henry VIII.
 It became known as The Priory and is currently used as the Town Council's offices.
-Place House Hall is a manor house dating to the 13th/early 14th century and is one of the most important early medieval timber-framed structures in the county.
+Place House Hall is a manor house dating to the 13th/ early 14th century and is one of the most important early medieval timber-framed structures in the county.
 Scott's Grotto, built in the 1760's by local poet John Scott, is Grade I listed complex of rooms and tunnels, clad in a variety of shells, fossils and other materials.
 The tunnels extend over 20 metres into the chalk hillside with the deepest chamber being some 10 metres below the hilltop.
 Finally, St. Mary's Church is regarded as a fine example of 14th and 15th century architecture and contains many items of historic interest, including its stained-glass windows and organ. - 2.4 Ware was considered the 'premier malting town in England'; with more than 100 malthouses in the early 20th century, sending most of its production to the London breweries via the River Lea.